lkennxyz/podcast-blog/src/pages/blog/2020-02-21-keran-1-2-look-of-for-drunks-when-you-are-running-through-a-city.md

 ---
 templateKey: blog-post
-title: 'Keran 1:2 - Look of for drunks when you are running through a city'
+title: 'Keran Campaign 1:2 - Look of for drunks when you are running through a city'
 date: 2020-02-21T18:32:05.312Z
 description: >-
   As the gang fells their gastropod foes, a scream rings out.
 Who screamed?
 Why?